wayneeseguin/graft/examples/grab/README.md

 # Grab Operator Examples

-The `grab` operator is the most fundamental operator in Spruce.
+The `grab` operator is the most fundamental operator in Graft.
 It retrieves values from other parts of your YAML structure.

 ## Examples in this directory: